 Explains Mr. Joseph:

-Delving deeper into the specifics about what American vs. French oak bring to the different Zinfandels, Joseph adds:
+Delving deeper into the specifics of what American vs. French oak brings to the different Zinfandels, Joseph adds:

 By using medium-plus toast American oak in the Home Ranch, we achieve more caramelization of the oak's natural sugars.
-This results in the roasted coffee, chocolate, toasted coconut and overall sweeter oak aromas that make this Zinfandel more accessible, which is our goal.
+This results in roasted coffee, chocolate, toasted coconut, and overall sweeter oak aromas that make this Zinfandel more accessible, which is our goal.

 Key sources of French oak (Quercus petraea)